 In contrast to the Uber case, Deliveroo drivers were classified as self-employed by the UK Court of Appeal in June, confirming that the case did not set a precedent for the future of the gig economy.

 A quarter of people working in the gig economy were earning less than minimum wage (since rebranded as the national living wage) in 2018, according to NatCen Social Research analysis.

 The same year, a government report showed nearly 90 per cent of gig economy workers were paid less than £10,000 per year.

-While many who work in the gig economy enjoy the flexibility it provides to allow them to balance other commitments such as childcare, this seems to come with a hefty price tag.
+While many who work in the gig economy enjoy the flexibility it provides to allow them to balance other commitments, this seems to come with a hefty price tag.

 Many people in the gig economy have taken strike action against the companies for low pay, lack of sick or holiday pay, fire and rehire tactics, or safety issues.